smlaage/i2c-keyboard-matrix/README.md

 --------------------------------------------------------------------------------------------------------------------
 I2C Interface:
 - Default I2C address: 0x5f, defined in “main.c”, can be changed to any valid I2C address.
+- The I2C clock speed should be in the range of 100 to 400 kHz.

 --------------------------------------------------------------------------------------------------------------------
 I2C Commands: